Vacuum Tube Manufacturing

 Both were employed by the San Francisco, California, manufacturing firm of Heintz & Kaufmann, Bill Eitel and Jack McCullough convinced company president Ralph Heintz to allow them to develop a transmitting tube that could operate at lower voltages than those then available to the amateur radio market, such as the RCA 204A or the 852.
 Their efforts resulted in the design and production of the HK-354 tube.

 They decided they could build a better tube themselves that would work at low voltage.
 They borrowed a modest sum and in 1934 started a company with only three people.
+They rented a small building that had been a butcher shop located at 798 San Mateo Avenue in San Bruno.
 The product was the 150T triode.
 From this humble beginning, the company expanded steadily.
 Other tubes were added to the line and the number of personnel increased slowly.

 In late 1935 some tubes were sold to the U.S. Naval Research Laboratory for use in an experimental radar set that worked on 200 MHz.
 The 50T was the only tube that provided sufficient pulse power and that was able to stand up to the high plate voltage.
 More tubes were ordered by the military and in 1939 the first Navy sea radar tests used EIMAC tubes.